 I value the reliability, aerodynamics, and braking performance of wheels far more than their weight.
 Complete wheelsets dominate the market, and there are some good ones available, but I don’t discuss which stock wheels I would recommend partly because the models change so quickly and partly because I prefer to build my own wheels so that I can choose the hubs, the number of spokes, and the rims separately.
 I therefore explain what I look for in each wheel component and why.
 The most complete and independent comparisons of current wheelsets is at In The Know Cycling, and BikeRadar gave a detailed overview of the topic.

 Building wheels is an extremely satisfying process for which step-by-step guides are available, but it takes some skill to do it well.
 If you’d like to get a pair of custom wheels built for you then ask at your local bike shop, search for one of the web-based businesses that offer the service, or you can contact me to build you some Ride Far Wheels.
 I’ve built several hundred wheels including many that have been or will be used in the Transcontinetal Race and Trans Am Bike Race.
+There are also several books and videos that will teach you the basics of wheelbuilding (e.g., this one), but doing it well takes some practice.

 Many people have successfully done self-supported, ultra distance bikepacking races without a dynamo hub, instead using battery-powered lights, backup batteries, and wall chargers (see the page on Lights & Chargers).
 However, the majority of racers prefer to have a dynamo front hub to power their lights so that they have no concerns about charge levels.
 Compared to using a standard hub, the slight extra drag caused by a dynamo hub decreases predicted average speeds by about 0.1 kph when no lights are on and no devices are charging, and by about 0.4 kph when something is connected (see the Hub Resistance page).